 Take Care of Your Own Hands.

 Occupational and physical therapists often use their own hands intensively in their work.
 Activities such as joint mobilization, and cutting splinting materials can lead to fatigue, pain, and overstretched ligaments.
-Whether you choose to use our splints to correct an existing deformity or to prevent one, we offer you a 20% discount to OT’s & PT’s on any order for their own use.
-COTA & PTA’s we extend a 10% discount.
+Whether you choose to use our splints to correct an existing deformity or to prevent one, we offer you a 20% discount to OT’s, COTA, PT’s & PTA’s on any order for their own use.
 After all, there is absolutely no better way for you to experience the value of SilverRing™ Splints.

 Use the SilverRing™ Measuring Kit with EZ-Sizers™.